 There’s also a lack of resources that equip leaders to address race and meanings of race with children at church.
 There are plenty of materials addressing cross-cultural missions, poverty, respecting the elderly, and helping those with different ability statuses.
 There’s even a growing number of resources on how to work with children from varying family arrangements.
 These might include children from single-parent households, blended households, and same-sex households.

 Racial tension has always been a part of history—from widespread slavery, to the Civil War, to Jim Crow and segregation, to the civil rights movement, to racial integration, to the removal of restrictive laws on interracial marriage, to the election of a black president.

 Yet while we’ve come a long way in racial reconciliation as a country, we still have a long way to go.
 Recent events such as the mass shooting at the Emanuel African Methodist Episcopal Church in Charleston, South Carolina; the deaths of people such as Alton Sterling and Philando Castile and more; and the deaths of five police officers in Dallas have exposed the raw nerve of racial tensions in the United States.
-In response to these events, Matt Guevara, executive director of the International Network of Children’s Ministry (INCM), published a blog post on the Bethel Seminary Cory Center website pointing out that the vast majority of children’s ministry leaders were silent over these racially charged events, offering little to help children and families process them.
+So why aren’t we talking more about race in children’s ministry?

 While there’s no single, overarching answer to that question, what I have found in my research and conversations about children and race is that many of us don’t think it’s important or even appropriate to explicitly talk to children about race and racism.
 We believe children are “colorblind” and don’t see race or racial differences.
 Furthermore, we tend to believe shielding children from conversations about racial tensions and racism will maintain a child’s innocence surrounding race, prolonging their perceived colorblindness.